-CWT recoveries, collected by federal, state, and tribal agencies and maintained in the RMIS database, are used to estimate adult returns to hatcheries in the Columbia River basin, harvested adults, and adults recovered on the spawning grounds in all watersheds [Table 3; Pastor (2004); Pastor (2016)].
-Based on CWT recoveries from brood years 1990 to 2004, Spring Creek NFH was estimated to have a mean smolt-to-adult survival rate of 0.47%.
-U.S. v.
-Oregon parties utilized this rate to set the juvenile production goal and estimated that the facility would contribute an estimated 49,592 adult tule Chinook, on average, towards the TAP goal of 107,000 with 28,000 adults supplied for harvest.
-However, for brood years 2006-2015, the facility has a mean smolt-to-adult survival rate of 0.74% (Table 3) which exceeds the program's goal of a 10-year-average of 0.5% smolt-to-adult survival rate outlined in the facility's HGMP (USFWS 2004a).
-Additionally, the tule program has contributed an average 86,407 adults for the past ten Brood Years 2006 - 2015 with the highest number of returns from the April juvenile release group (Table 4).
-Off-station CWT recoveries for harvest and spawning grounds beyond BY15 may be incomplete due to a lag in RMIS reporting.
+CWT recoveries, collected by federal, state, and tribal agencies and maintained in the Regional Mark Information System (RMIS) database are used to estimate adult returns to hatcheries in the Columbia River Basin, harvested adults, and adults recovered on the spawning grounds in all watersheds (Table 3).
+Based on CWT recoveries from brood years for brood years 2007 - 2016, the facility has a mean smolt-to-adult survival rate of 0.76% (Table 3) which exceeds the program's goal of a 10-year-average of 0.5% smolt-to-adult survival rate outlined in the facility's HGMP (USFWS 2004a).
+The tule program has contributed an average 87,322 adults for the past ten Brood Years 2007 - 2016 with the highest number of returns from the April (Group 1) juvenile release group (Table 4).
+Off-station CWT recoveries for harvest and spawning grounds beyond Brood Year 2016 may be incomplete due to a lag in RMIS reporting.